-Violations of the Acceptable Use Policy by students will be referred to the Dean of Student Services and will be adjudicated through the Student Judicial Process.
+Violations of the Acceptable Use Policy by students will be adjudicated through the Student Judicial Process.
 Violations of the Acceptable Use Policy by College employees, (including but not limited to: faculty, administrative, professional, technical paraprofessionals, support staff, maintenance/custodial, supplemental, and student employees) will be referred to Human Resources and/or the appropriate executive officer.

 Initially adopted as D-1123.01 April 21, 2006

 Revised and renumbered D-506.06 December 20, 2006